NC Connection: Closing the news gap - Carolina Public Press

 Contact

-In Nov.
-2021, Carolina Public Press was awarded a share of more than $3.2 million, part of third GNI North America Innovation Challenge to help address the need for research in local news.
-The nonprofit newsroom built the NC Connection: Closing the news gap project to address this need.
+In November 2021, the third Google News Initiative North America Innovation Challenge awarded Carolina Public Press a data-driven research grant to help address the need for research in local news in North Carolina.
+As a result, the statewide nonprofit newsroom built the NC Connection: Closing the News Gap project to focus on the news needs of rural North Carolinians, especially those who can’t access, afford or have the technical know-how for high-speed internet.
 The NC Connection project is ongoing throughout 2022.
 This web portal will be continuously updated as new activities and learnings occur.

 Introduction

-Broadband access is essential infrastructure, but NC has a significant digital divide; at least 1.1 million North Carolina households lack access to a broadband connection, cannot afford an internet subscription or do not have an adequate device.
+Broadband access is essential infrastructure, but North Carolina has a significant digital divide; at least 1.1 million households lack access to a broadband connection, cannot afford an internet subscription or do not have an adequate device.
 Many lack skills to use digital services like telehealth, online education or job boards.

 This disproportionately impacts rural communities where broadband access simply does not exist, leaving residents without essential news and information.
-CPP will go work within rural communities to discover news needs and distribution preferences of those living beyond “the end of the digital line.”
+Through the NC Connections project, CPP will work within rural communities to discover news needs and distribution preferences of those living beyond “the end of the digital line.”
 We will test and incorporate feedback into products, strategy and messaging to provide residents essential news.
 Finally, we will disclose learnings to industry peers.

 Survey